 You probably don’t even have any idea what my little girl is going through.
 I’m sure you could never imagine that your child would do such a thing.
 I never saw it coming.
 And my daughter certainly never did.

 Your child has betrayed and humiliated mine.
-Under other circumstances, you would be the person I would turn to to share this pain, but I don’t want to be your friend right now.
+Under other circumstances, you would be the person I would turn to share this pain with, but I don’t want to be your friend right now.
 I know that’s unreasonable, but what does reason have to do with a mother whose child is heartbroken?